Augusta State University: Reese Library

 Reese Library, the information center of Augusta State, held a collection of more than 503,000 print and online books, plus an extensive collection of government publications, special collections and archives of materials relating to Georgia Regents and the greater Augusta area, over 500 print periodicals and more than 30,000 online journal titles.
 Thousands of journals, newspaper articles and books also were available in electronic full-text through GALILEO, an initiative of the University System of Georgia.

 There were quiet study areas for individuals and groups, casual seating areas and study rooms, a family room for students with children, wireless connectivity to the Internet, photocopiers, microfilm copiers, laptops available to borrow, and more than 50 public computers providing access to online databases and full-text information.

 GIL, the library's computerized catalog, provided access to information about library materials and other university system libraries.
 GALILEO, a statewide computer system, provided a wealth of additional information resources including more than 200 journal and newspaper databases, some with full text.
 These and other electronic information resources were available in the library, on the campus computer network, and, in most cases from off-campus computers with a password.
 Materials from other libraries could be obtained through inter library loan via the University System of Georgia Universal Catalog's GIL Express for books and via ILLIAD for books and journal articles, with the option of having journal articles delivered directly to campus email accounts.

 The building is named for Dr. and Mrs. John T. Reese, parents of alumna Katherine Reese Pamplin.
 The three-story 80000 sqft library has a seating capacity of just over 500.
 The library, now part of Georgia Regents University, is open 85.5 hours a week when classes are in session, with breaks in the academic schedule.

 Other buildings

 The early 21st century saw substantial development of the campus, with about $100 million worth of new construction.
 Some of the new buildings included the Science Building (completed in 1997), Allgood Hall (2002), University Hall (2004), the Jaguar Student Activities Center (commonly known as "The JSAC"; 2006), and the D. Douglas Bernard Jr. Amphitheatre (2008).
-Other existing structures on campus are Washington Hall, which houses the art department and gallery as well as bookstore and some business offices, the fine arts building, the Maxwell Theatre, and Galloway Hall, which houses Military Science and Continuing Education.
+Other existing structures on campus are Washington Hall, named for Justine Wilkinson Washington and Isaiah E. Washington, which houses the art department and gallery as well as bookstore and some business offices, the fine arts building, the Maxwell Theatre, and Galloway Hall, which houses Military Science and Continuing Education.
 Historic Arsenal Buildings (Rains, Benet, Payne, and Fanning) house administrative offices.
 Bellevue Hall houses the dean of students and academic affair.
 Boykin Wright Hall houses Counseling and the Career Center.
 ASU also has the Maxwell Alumni Houses, and a Guardhouse History Museum.
 The Christenberry Fieldhouse houses athletics and Kinesiology and Health Science.